 A CRM gives you the opportunity to track every sale, from start to finish.
-Too often, however, companies don’t use their CRM to its full potential, or they don’t have a proper strategy in place.
+Too often, however, companies don’t use their CRM system to its full potential, or they don’t have a proper CRM strategy in place.

 Whether you recently invested in a CRM or you’ve had one for a while, your CRM is most effective if you use it strategically during every stage of the sales journey.
+Below are best CRM practices for utilizing your customer relationship management software during the:

 Before you can effectively apply CRM best practices, make sure your CRM implementation is done correctly.
 An implementation strategy is most applicable if you’ve just invested in a CRM but can also be helpful later on to ensure that your reps are maximizing the platform.